Killer Sofa: Release

 The film was released on DVD on 1 October 2019 by the US-based distributor High Octane Pictures, before arriving to video-on-demand.

 Reception

 The film received mixed reviews from critics, but reception for its humour was overall positive.

-Matt Donato, writing for Flickering Myth, gave the film three out of four stars, saying: "Killer Sofa is weird, sometimes unwieldy, but should delight those who giggled incessantly at the film’s properly conveyed trailer."

-In a less positive review, Mike Phalin of Sciencefiction.com gave the film a 2.5 out of five, saying: "For a quick bit of wacky horror with a twist ending, Killer Sofa delivers on that end.
+Flickering Myth reviewer Matt Donato gave the film 3/4 stars and said that it is "weird, sometimes unwieldy, but should delight those who giggled incessantly at the film's properly conveyed trailer".
+In a less positive review, Mike Phalin of Sciencefiction.com gave the film a 2.5/5 stars and said, "For a quick bit of wacky horror with a twist ending, Killer Sofa delivers on that end.
 Had the story and some key characters gotten a bit of tidying up in the script process, this could have been much more fun."